 Your initial three months on board are considered a probationary period.
 At any time within this period, the Company can choose to terminate your employment agreement for sub-standard performance.

 You will receive your salary payments onboard the vessel on a regular schedule which will be explained to you when you join.
-Salaries are not paid in cash - you will receive an OceanPay debit card, and your payroll will be deposited to your card account.
+Salaries are normally not paid in cash - you will receive a debit card, and your payroll will be deposited to your card account.
 The card can be used to obtain cash, or to make purchases online, or in retail stores.
-You can manage your account online, and transfer money via Western Union, etc. For more information about OceanPay, please download the brochure H E R E.
+You can manage your account online, and transfer money via Western Union, etc.

 Joining Expenses for New Hires

-Flights to join the ship the first time are normally at your own expense (except for culinary, and some senior positions).
-The company covers the cost of your vacation ticket when you finish your contract, and, for some positions, your future tickets when you rejoin.
-We will explain the flight policy for your specific position during the interview process.
+Flights to join the ship the first time may be at your own expense, depending on the company and position.
+In all cases, the company covers the cost of your vacation ticket when you finish your contract, and, for some positions, your future tickets when you rejoin.
+We will explain the flight policy for your specific company and position during the interview process.
 If you need to buy your ticket to join the ship, see our Travel Services page for more information.

 Most crew are responsible for all joining expenses in the port of embarkation, including but not limited to hotels, visas, meals, port agent fees and transportation.
 The company will book accommodation and meals for crew needing an overnight in the arrival port.
 These expenses will be charged back to you on board.
 According to your position, we will discuss policies with you during your interview.